-Life As a Farm Product Buyer or Purchasing Agent
+What is a Farm Product Buyer or Purchasing Agent?

-Farm Product Buyer or Purchasing Agent Example Purchase farm products either for further processing or resale.
+Farm Product Buyer or Purchasing Agent Job Description Purchase farm products either for further processing or resale.
 Includes tree farm contractors, grain brokers and market operators, grain buyers, and tobacco buyers.

-List of Farm Product Buyer or Purchasing Agent Job Duties
+Daily Life Of a Farm Product Buyer or Purchasing Agent

 - Negotiate contracts with farmers for the production or purchase of farm products.

-Farm Product Buyer or Purchasing Agent Required Skills
+Qualities of a Farm Product Buyer or Purchasing Agent

 Farm Product Buyers and Purchasing Agents state the following job skills are important in their day-to-day work.

 Speaking: Talking to others to convey information effectively.

 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.